Price Matching Explained: A Retailer’s Perspective

 Reduces Profit Margin

 A company willing to match a better price usually has a low-price model.
-When retailers price match with their competitors, they may lower the price further than intended, which can reduce profit margins.
+When retailers’ prices match those of their competitors, they may lower the price further than intended, which can reduce profit margins.
+Small businesses, in particular, may find it hard to match giant competitors’ prices and still make money.

 Leads to Price Wars